-It began as a typical Saturday night, out with my closest women friends.
-But on that particular evening, as we sat, laughing and talking in a popular New York restaurant, acquaintances were seated nearby celebrating their friend Alex's* birthday.
+It began as a typical Saturday night out with my closest women friends.
+But on that particular evening as we sat, laughed and talked in a popular New York restaurant, acquaintances were seated nearby celebrating their friend Alex's* birthday.

 In the time it took for his fingers to encircle mine, what had been a quiet attraction became an all-consuming need.
 I heard the warning voice in my head reminding me that this was dangerous territory: however alone I might feel, I was, in fact, married.

 And then, for the first time in 10 years, I silenced it.
 As Alex placed his hands on my hips, I knew with absolute clarity that I was about to have an affair.
 I knew it was a decision that could unravel even the strongest of unions.
 I never could have guessed that it would save mine.

 I had felt this kind of passion only once before when I first encountered the man who would be my husband.
 I was a freshman wandering my college campus, terrified, when a gorgeous man walked confidently up the hill.
 He saw me, and asked if he could help me find my way.
 "Well, yes," I wanted to respond.
 "How about for forever?
 Does forever work for you?"

 James* was indeed confident, as well as wry, brilliant, fearless and inspiring.
 While I was literally without a sense of direction, still searching for my dorm room, he was planning his future as a doctor.